openfabr/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Please include a summary of the change and which issue is fixed.
+Please include a summary of the change, e.g. what the new feature # is and/or what bug # it fixes.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-Fixes #(issue)
+Fixes/Implements #(issue/feature)

 ## Type of change